 - Improving performance where BLOBs are, on average larger than 1MB (if average BLOB size is below 256KB they may as well be stored in-line; 256KB-1MB is a grey area and it depends on your environment).

 - Improving performance during index rebuild maintenance tasks.

 - Reducing the effective size of the SharePoint content database and backup size.

 - Reduced transaction-log-write overheads, the benefit of which will depend on the frequency with which you truncate the transaction log during a backup.

-Wictor also highlighted the new content database item limit: 60 million items including documents and list items.
+Wictor also highlighted the new content database item limit: items including documents and list items.
 We can use this number alongside the other content DB sizing limits to review the supported extremes in the context of RBS:

 The second scenario really underline the point that RBS is most useful for storing a small number of large (> 1MB) BLOBs, as opposed to a large number of small (< 256 KB) BLOBs.
 We should note that in the third, read only archive scenario that BLOBs are immutable which means that frequent updates will kill limit performance in a large scale (> 4TB) document repository, RBS or not.

 For further reading on valid RBS scenarios I suggest checking out (Chris is a PFE and MCM candidate).